Rio's most famous landmark, Christ the Redeemer, is usually heaving with visitors. So what?

 Professional globetrotter Gary Arndt perhaps sums it up best when he says, “I had a horrible time at the Pyramids, but I’d go back and recommend people go because … they’re the Pyramids.
 Some places you just have to suck it up and go visit.”

-Here are eight over-popular places that are well worth a visit anyway -- and a few tips for avoiding the scrum, if you really have to.
+Here are eight popular places well worth a visit anyway despite the “tourist trap” label.
+And we’re also passing along a few tips for avoiding crowds.

 1. Taj Mahal (Agra, India)

 It’s one of the most popular sights in India, attracting 3 million visitors a year – which automatically puts it on many tourist’s verboten list.
 More fool them: they’re missing a World Heritage Site that really lives up to the hype.
 At sunrise or sunset the crowds are slimmest and the building is at its most photogenic.

 Travel writer Jodi Ettenberg picked the dawn hours of a rainy day for her visit, when most tourists would stay in bed.

 National Geographic Traveler of the Year Shannon O’Donnell took a different approach.

 “I went on a sunny day and still had a wonderful visit,” says O’Donnell.
 “The site is just as popular with Indian tourists, so it was fun to interact with the families.”

 Ruggedly modern Athens may be a culture shock to those expecting white marble and togas at every turn, but for many the most jarring experience awaits at the ticket barriers to the Acropolis, complete with security guards and a sea of visitors.

 The climb up is hot and crowded – but at the top, you’ll see why a million people do this every year.
 This is Athenian culture refined and placed on a pedestal 150 meters high – in every sense, it’s the heart of Athens and maybe even of Greece.